How to Build a Loan App: A Beginner’s Guide to Fintech Success

 Loan services have followed a similar upward trend.
 The digital lending platform market, for instance, was valued at $5.8 billion in 2021, with expectations of a 25.9% annual growth rate between 2022 and 2030.
 What’s even more impressive is that some of the top lending companies have only risen to prominence in the past five years, mainly in North America and Europe.
 However, demand in the Asia-Pacific region is also on the rise, thanks to an increasing number of fintech startups.

 II.
-Types of Money Lending Apps and Examples
+Different Types of Loan Apps and Examples

 Now, let’s break down the main types of loan apps, based on the loan sizes they offer.
 Once you identify the type you need, estimating the cost and features of building a lending app becomes much easier.